Find Schools

 $24,463 Avg Student Debt

-Students from Pennsylvania who attend Pitt full time pay an average of $20,362 in tuition and fees.
+Full-time students from Pennsylvania pay an average of $20,362 in tuition and fees if they choose to attend Pitt.
 Out-of-state students pay an average of $35,394.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $24,463 in student loans.
+Bachelor’s Degree recipients from Pitt accumulate an average of $24,463 in student debt by the time they complete their degree.

 One thing to take note of is that Pitt does offer online classes in some areas.
 In fact, around 25% of the undergraduate population registered for at least one online class in 2019-2020.